Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection Mission under Science Mode: CoM offset calibration principle and results

-\end{widetext} In Eq.~\eqref{eq:extended_state_space}, $\mathbf{n}_i$ denotes the state vector of the shaped readout noise process.
-Since the Taiji mission has not yet released a comprehensive, publicly available characterization of its sensor noise transfer functions, we adopt the experimentally validated noise models from the LISA mission~\cite{vidano2022lisa}.
-This choice is justified by the high similarity between Taiji and LISA in scientific objectives, orbital environment, and core sensor technologies.
+In Eq.~\eqref{eq:extended_state_space}, $\mathbf{n}_i$ denotes the state vector of the shaped readout noise.
+We adopt the experimentally validated noise models from the LISA mission~\cite{vidano2022lisa}.
+Since the high similarity between Taiji and LISA in scientific objectives, orbital environment, and payload configurations.
 Based on these established transfer-function models for the IS, IFO, and DWS, the corresponding state-space realizations for $\mathbf{n}_i$ can be constructed as

 With the extended state-space model Eqs.\eqref{eq:extended_state_space}–\eqref{eq:readout_model} established, the CoM offset $\mathbf{b}_i^{O_i}$ and other latent states can be jointly estimated from the DFACS readout $\tilde{\mathbf{r}}_{m_i O_i}^{O_i}$ through Kalman filtering methods.
 In the following, we introduce an adaptive Kalman filter algorithm that recursively updates the state estimates and covariance matrices, enabling robust calibration of $\mathbf{b}_i^{O_i}$ in the presence of model uncertainties and time-varying disturbances.